-This results in pants that feel somewhere in the middle between the cooling effect of a Nike Hypercool and the warming effect of a Nike Hyperwarm.
+This results in pants that land somewhere in the middle between the cooling effect of a Nike Hypercool and the warming effect of a Nike Hyperwarm.

 Compression is comfortable and on par with the Nike Hypercool.
 Overall these pants are a great choice if you are looking for an affordable option you can wear all year long.

 The fabric of these pants feels very thin and light and the compression is rather weak.
 Also, these compression pants run a bit small and the waistband is almost uncomfortably tight, so you may need to consider ordering these one size up.

 Overall, I was not terribly impressed by these pants, but if you are on a tight budget and want pants you can wear as a base layer to keep you warm in winter, these are a good option.

-If you are looking for compression pants that keep you warm and offer tight compression then I would recommend the Nike Hyperwarm.
-Don't want to do without compression pants in the summer?
+If you are looking for compression pants to keep you warm and offer tight compression, I would recommend the Nike Hyperwarm.
+Don’t want to do without compression pants in the summer?
 Then go for the Nike Hypercool; the ventilation system of these pants is truly amazing.